eafoc/Yeast_Transformation_OT/README.md

 	$ python YeastTransformationProtocol_AP12

-Enter the values specific to your experiment.
+Prompts will appear, as shown below.
+Enter the specific values for your experiment.

 ![Save GitHub folder on to your computer](https://i.postimg.cc/cLFZ72tb/Screenshot-2020-12-14-at-16-23-20.png)